 Low Operating Standards Causes High Retail Defection

-The real reasons shoppers aren’t returning to your stores
+The real reasons shoppers aren’t returning to your stores or banks.

 Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations leave themselves prone to disappointing in-store experiences lower customer satisfaction and bad business consequences.
 Specifically for the latter, they mean defection.